getgrav/grav-learn/user/pages/03.themes/02.theme-tutorial/docs.md

 ---

 {% verbatim %}
-I find the best way to learn a new thing, is to use an example, and then try to build your own thing.
+Often, the best way to learn a new thing is to use an example, and then try to build your own creation from it.
 We are going to use this same methodology for creating a new Grav theme.

 ## Antimatter

 Grav comes with a clean and modern theme called **Antimatter** that uses a simple base set of CSS styling that we call **Nucleus**.

 Nucleus, is a lightweight CSS framework that contains the essential CSS resets and styling for layout and HTML markup without any over-bearing design.
 Antimatter has some custom styling on top of the Nucleus framework to give it a unique look and feel.

 ## Bootstrap

-For the sake of this tutorial, let's create a theme that utilizes the popular [Bootstrap framework](http://getbootstrap.com/).
+For the sake of this tutorial, we will create a theme that utilizes the popular [Bootstrap framework][bootstrap].

 Bootstrap is a very full-featured HTML, CSS, and JS framework that contains a wide variety of components and styling to help create sites quickly.
-Over the past several years, Bootstrap has become a very popular framework and is often used as a base for other designs because it already has essential styling for pretty much anything you can think of.
+Over the past several years, Bootstrap has become a very popular framework.
+It is often used as a base for other designs because it already has essential styling for pretty much anything you can think of.

 ## Step 1 - Base Theme Setup

-As outlined in the [Theme Basics](theme-basics) chapter, there are some key elements to a Grav theme, so we must create them for our new theme:
+As outlined in the [Theme Basics][themebasics] chapter, there are some key elements to a Grav theme, so we must create them for our new theme:

-1. Follow the [Installation instruction](../basics/installation) and ensure you have Grav properly installed.
+1. Follow the [Installation instruction][installation] and ensure you have Grav properly installed.

-2. Create a folder called `bootstrap` in the `user/themes` folder of your Grav site to provide the basis of our new theme.
+2. Create a folder called `bootstrap` within the `user/themes` folder of your Grav site to provide the basis of our new theme.

 3. In your new `user/themes/bootstrap` folder you just created, create these folders: